JKaraman93/helper-functions/notes4.md

 between the classes.
 These axes can then be used to define a hyperplane onto which to project the data.
 The benefit of this approach is that theprojection will keep classes as far apart as possible, so LDA is a good technique to reduce dimensionality before running another classification algorithm (unless LDA is sufficient).

+> [!IMPORTANT]
+> It can absolutely make sense to chain two different dimensionality reduction algorithms.
+A common example is using PCA or Random Projection to quickly get rid of a large number of useless dimensions, then applying another much slower dimensionality reduction algorithm, such as LLE.
+This two-step approach will likely yield roughly the same performance as using LLE only, but in a fraction of the time.